People

 I have supervised ten PhD projects to successful completion, and am currently supervising four PhD projects.
 Past and current students have worked on topics such as representations of matrifocality in contemporary Caribbean fiction, the cultural politics of form in contemporary Caribbean poetry, the pastoral mode in Derek Walcott’s poetry, representations of Indigenous women in cultural texts set in British Guiana/Guyana, mixedness in contemporary Guyanese writing, and queer literary resistance in contemporary Anglophone Caribbean writing.

-I would be interested in supervising PhD research within the broad areas of Caribbean literature and contemporary global literatures.
-I would also welcome enquiries about PhD research on crime writing, and on gender-based violence.
+I would be interested in supervising PhD research on Caribbean literature and contemporary global literatures.
+I would also welcome enquiries about PhD research relating to prisons and to gender-based violence.

 Teaching